 Of course, there are other reasons stopping you from playing/decoding DVD on computer, like the copy-proof display and more.
 But all these only mean that there is a certain possibility leading in DVD decoding failure.
 Actually, the real culprit for DVD won't play/read/decode error is as follows:

 The major cause for "Can't decode DVD" is the DVD encryption cannot be bypassed.
-The Key: Turn Your DVD Discs into HD Digital Copies without Encryption via A DVD Ripper The Fastest Solution
+The Key: Turn Your DVD Discs into HD Digital Copies without Encryption Try with A DVD Ripper

 Make Digital Copies of DVDs: Rather than taking $55 to buy a DVD drive ($40 or so) and Windows DVD Player ($15) for an uncertain DVD playback, ripping DVDs to digital with a free DVD ripper would make DVDs playable on any media players without consideration of DVD decoder, 32-bit/64-bit limit.
 Besides, you're able to store your DVD discs more securely without unexpectedly scratches or damages, and extend your DVD lifespan by minimizing the number of physical disc playback.